-On March 24, 2005, based on the advice and recommendations of an independent compensation consultant retained by the Compensation Committee, the Board approved an annual restricted share award of 2,000 Common Shares for each independent director in addition to the cash compensation described above.
-The initial 2,000 restricted shares were granted on March 24, 2005 and each subsequent grant will occur automatically without any further action by the Board.
-For each grant, the restricted shares will vest and the restrictions will cease to apply on one-third of the restricted shares on each December 31st following the date of grant.
-Dividends are paid on the restricted shares whether vested or unvested.
+Upon approval of the entire Board, we may from time to time under the Incentive Award Plan grant to any independent director additional options, restricted or deferred shares, dividend equivalents or other awards.
+On March 24, 2005, based on the advice and recommendations of an independent compensation consultant retained by the Compensation Committee, the Board approved an annual restricted share award of 2,000 Common Shares, in lieu of any additional options to purchase Common Shares, for each independent director in addition to the cash compensation described above.
+There were grants of 2,000 restricted shares to each independent director on each of March 24, 2005 for calendar year 2005 and January 3, 2006 for 2006.
+On February 28, 2006, the Board granted an additional 500 shares to each independent director bringing to 2,500 the number of restricted shares granted to each independent director in 2006.
+The restrictions on the shares shall cease to apply with respect to one-third of the shares which are the subject of each grant, and those shares will vest on each December 31st following the date of grant.
+Dividends are paid on the restricted shares from the date of the grant.
+All future grants of restricted shares to independent directors will be the subject of a separate grant by the Board.